-Underneath your dressing, there will be Steri-Strips.
+Steri-Strips will cover your incision.
 These are small rectangular bandages that remain on your incision for seven days.
-We ask that you keep these on for seven days unless the strips curl up or fall off on their own.
-Seven days after surgery, you should remove the Steri-Strips.
-(For example, if your surgery is on Monday, you should keep the Steri-Strips in place until the following Monday at which time they may be removed.
+For example, if your surgery is on Monday, you should keep the Steri-Strips in place until the following Monday at which time they may be removed.
 IF YOU HAVE VISIBLE SUTURES YOUR DOCTOR WILL REMOVE THESE.

 You can shower 24 hours after the drain is removed.
 Do not to take a tub bath, swim in a pool, or soak in a hot tub until given permission to do so by your physician.

 After neck surgery, you will be given a collar to wear for comfort for approximately three weeks.
 You do not need to wear the collar while sleeping, eating or showering.
 Driving is not permitted until your physician gives you permission, usually three weeks after your surgery.